intelligentplant/AppStoreConnect.Adapters/README.md

 * `DataCore.Adapter.Grpc.Proxy` ([source](/src/DataCore.Adapter.Grpc/DataCore.Adapter.Grpc.Proxy)) - allows the creation of local proxy adapters that communicate with remote adapters using the gRPC client.
 * `DataCore.Adapter.Http.Client` ([source](/src/DataCore.Adapter.Http.Client)) - a strongly-typed client for querying remote adapters via the HTTP API.

+Additionally, the [OpenAPI](https://swagger.io/) [swagger.json](/swagger.json) file can be used to create clients for the HTTP API, or imported into tools like [Postman](https://www.getpostman.com/) in order to test API calls.

 ## Adapter Implementations

 * `DataCore.Adapter.Csv` ([source](/src/DataCore.Adapter.Csv)) - a library containing an adapter that uses CSV files to serve real-time and historical tag values.